 Foreclosure expenses include expenses associated with the collection and foreclosure process, such as legal, tax, appraisal, insurance and other related foreclosure expenses.
 These expenses may be recovered when the loan returns to performing status or when the Bank exercises its remedies, as they are generally secured by the Bank's mortgages.
 Such recoveries, if any, are reflected in future periods as contra-expense.
-During 2019, total foreclosure expense was \$117,000, compared to foreclosure income of \$32,000 in 2018.
+During 2020, the total foreclosure expense was \$528,000, compared to \$117,000 in 2019.
+The increase in 2020 was primarily due to expenses related to higher collection activity and to the foreclosure on a residential loan in Nantucket during the first quarter of 2020, as well as subsequent litigation to collect the deficiency owed and expenses related to the foreclosed property, including a writedown of \$100,000.
 Expenses in 2019 included primarily legal fees related to the foreclosure process and to the resolution of a loan in bankruptcy in 2019.
-Income in 2018 included a net recovery of legal, real estate taxes, utilities and other expenses from the resolution of certain delinquent loans, which had been previously incurred in connection with the collection and foreclosure process.

 Other expenses include audit fees, directors' fees, supplies, postage, legal fees, bank fees, reporting costs and other items.
-Other expenses were \$3.0 million for 2019 and \$2.6 million for 2018.
-The increase in 2019 reflected expenses related to the issuance of stock options to certain Bank Directors and higher miscellaneous expenses.
+Other expenses were \$3.1 million for 2020 and \$3.0 million for 2019.
+The increase in 2020 reflected higher legal, audit and miscellaneous expenses, partially offset by lower travel expenses and bad check/debit card related losses.